vvorobjov/nrp-documentation/src/nrp/developer_manual/repos.rst

 +++++++++++++++++++++++++++++++

 `C++ project <https://bitbucket.org/hbpneurorobotics/sdformat>`__.
-Sdformat is the library handling SDF files for Gazebo.
+SDFormat is the library handling :term:`SDF` files for Gazebo.
 This is a modified fork of the official repository.
+Refer to dedicated :ref:`developers page <sdformat-developer-manual>`.

 server-scripts
 +++++++++++++++++++++++++++++++